Yamini2001/HackerRank-Solutions/README.md

 1. [InputOutput.java](InputOutput.java): Solutions for problems related to Input/Output.
 2. [JavaLoops1.java](JavaLoops1.java): Solutions for problems related to basic loop constructs.
 3. [JavaOutputFormatting.java](JavaOutputFormatting.java): Solutions for problems involving output formatting.
-4. [Java Loops 2.java](Java%20Loops%202.java): Solutions for problems related to more advanced loop constructs.
+4. [Java Loops 2. java](Java%20Loops%202.java): Solutions for problems related to more advanced loop constructs.
 5. [PrintSeries.java](PrintSeries.java)  Solutions for problems related to more advanced print Series.
-6. [minMax.java](minMax.java)  Solutions for problems related to find the minimum and maximum elements.
+6. [minMax.java](minMax.java)  Solutions for problems related to finding the minimum and maximum elements.

 Feel free to explore each problem set to find solutions and explanations.